decretist/Dissertation/Chapter2/chapter2.md

 (cases contain questions, distinctions and questions contain chapters).

-Distinctions are the highest-order containers in Part I, *de Pen*., and Part III.
+Distinctions (*distinctiones*) are the highest-order containers in Part I, *de Pen*., and Part III.
 They contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.[^56]

 ### Cases